jinpark-pro/swift_data_collections/README.md

   - Update the `configure(cell: UITableViewCell, forItemAt indexPath: IndexPath)` function to set the cell's `name` to `item.name`, `artist` to `item.artist`, and `artworkImage` to `nil`.
   - In the `fetchMatchingItems()` function, within the `if !searchTerm.isEmpty` braces, set up a query dictionary, setting the `"term"` and `"media"` keys to their respective values.
 You might also want to use the `"limit"` key to limit the number of results or the `"lang": "en_us"` key-value pair to limit results to items in U.S. English.
   - Call the `fetchItems(matching:)` method on the `StoreItemController` instance, passing the query dictionary in a do/catch statement within a `Task`.
 In the case for success, set the returned [StoreItem] as the `self.items` property on the view controller and reload the table.
 In the case for failure, print the associated `Error` to the console.

+#### Step 3 Review Your Progress

+- At this stage, when the user types text into the search bar and taps the Search button, your app should trigger a network request and return an array of `StoreItem` objects.
+When your table view is reloaded, it should display the results.
+- Run the app in Simulator to verify that it works as expected.
+If it doesn't, try to figure out why.
+Use breakpoints and the debugging console to find out whether the network request was executed and whether the completion handler is getting called.